troyhacks/MoonLight/docs/gettingstarted/installation.md

    <img width="400" alt="Screenshot 2025-06-07 at 20 59 19" src="https://github.com/user-attachments/assets/3d8bddfb-9f95-4317-891c-be8b90880541" />

+   * The device will show in 'Captive portal' mode.
+Alternatively you can close the captive portal and show it in a browser using [http://4.3.2.1](http://4.3.2.1)

 !!! warning "UI not showing when installing new version of MoonLight"

     If you ran previous versions of MoonLight, the UI might not show up if it has been changed since then.
-In this case it is needed to reload the UI from the ESP32-device
+In this case it is needed to reload the UI from the ESP32-device (use [http://4.3.2.1](http://4.3.2.1))

     * Chrome: Command Shift R (Mac) or Ctrl Shift R or Control Reload (Windows)
     * Safari: Reload from Origin : Option Shift R